AMSC-24-25/matvet-team-10/README.md

 3. **Performance Consistency**:
    - The low computation times indicate that the implementation is efficient, leveraging parallelism effectively to handle the matrix-vector multiplication.

+# TASK 3: Sparse Matrix Implementation and Testing

+### Overview

+In this task, we focused on implementing and testing operations with sparse matrices using the Eigen library.
+Our primary goal was to handle matrix-vector multiplication efficiently and store the results in a file for further analysis.

+### Implementation Details

+1. **Sparse Matrix Initialization**:
+   We utilized Eigen's `loadMarket` function to load a sparse matrix from a `.mtx` file—a widely used format for storing sparse matrices.
+The matrix was then initialized with a vector of ones to perform the matrix-vector multiplication.
+This approach ensured smooth and efficient handling of sparse data.

+2. **Matrix-Vector Multiplication**:
+   The core operation in this task was the multiplication of the sparse matrix with a vector.
+This computation is a critical step in many numerical methods and optimizations.
+Eigen's built-in functions provided an optimized and straightforward way to perform this multiplication efficiently.

+3. **Performance Measurement**:
+   To evaluate the efficiency of our implementation, we measured the computation time for the matrix-vector multiplication.
+Using the `<chrono>` library, we recorded the execution time in milliseconds.
+This allowed us to track performance and gain insights into potential optimization opportunities.

+4. **Result Storage**:
+   The resulting vector from the matrix-vector multiplication was saved to a file in the `.mtx` format using Eigen's `saveMarketVector` function.
+This step ensured that the results were stored in a structured format, making them accessible for future use and analysis.

+### Key Highlights

+- **Efficiency**:
+   Eigen’s sparse matrix capabilities allowed us to handle matrix-vector multiplication efficiently, even for large datasets.

+- **Performance Tracking**:
+   By measuring computation time, we were able to monitor the implementation's performance and identify opportunities for optimization.

+- **Result Management**:
+   Saving the resulting vector in `.mtx` format ensures compatibility with future analyses, especially for large matrices.

+### Conclusion

+This task showcased the effective use of the Eigen library for sparse matrix operations.
+It underlined the importance of efficient data handling, accurate performance tracking, and result management in numerical computations.
+The implementation is reliable and serves as a strong foundation for further enhancements and applications.

 ---

 ## Acknowledgements